We are always in need of new foster homes for our dogs. If you'd like to foster, please read the information below and fill out the application.

 THE COST OF FOSTERING A MINIATURE SCHNAUZER

 Arizona Schnauzer Rescue pays for all veterinary bills, medicine, prescription food, etc...anything above the normal day-to-day care of a dog.
 As a foster parent, you are responsible for paying for their daily dog food.
-Normally, our foster parents also take care of grooming, however, we do have a two groomers in the valley that will provide limited free grooming.

 YOUR ROLE AS A FOSTER PARENT

 Before a Schnauzer can be adopted to a new home, the dog must be spayed/neutered, current on vaccinations, housebroken, groomed, and as healthy as possible and behaving him/herself.
 To accomplish this, we provide as much support as we can.
-We have veterinarians will that bill Arizona Schnauzer Rescue directly.
+We have veterinarians who bill Arizona Schnauzer Rescue directly.
 We can loan crates, supplies, and advice on working with a dog.
-Your job as a foster parent is to keep the dog as happy and healthy for the length of their stay with you.
+Your job as a foster parent is to keep the dog happy and healthy for the length of their stay with you.

 THE LENGTH OF FOSTERING